QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

 ### Figure generation and data analysis

-The _FullStudy_RepeatabilityStudy.ipynb_ contains the code that was used to generate the figures for the pre-print paper [TBA link].
+The _FullStudy_RepeatabilityStudy.ipynb_ contains the code that was used to generate the figures for the [pre-print paper](http://arxiv.org/abs/1807.06089).
 It also contains additional figures and can be used as a good basis to further analyze the data and create your own additional figures.

 This notebook should run out-of-the-box, if you have the whole repository cloned and all Python dependencies installed (see imports in notebook).
 The generated figures will be saved into the _EvalData/plots_ folder.